-While Joseph was well-anchored in West Chester, he had a younger brother, Edward J. Lewis, who had migrated to Bloomington, Illinois.
+While Joseph Lewis was well-anchored in West Chester, he had a younger brother, Edward J. Lewis, who had migrated to Bloomington, Illinois.
 He was part of a small band of migrants from Chester County that had moved to Bloomington hoping to take advantage of the growing state.
 Most were well-educated in law and able to establish practices as lawyers, politicians and educators.
-This provided an important connection for Lewis in West Chester.
+This provided an important connection for Joseph Lewis in West Chester.
 At the time, he knew just a bit more than Abraham Lincoln's name.
 But given the right circumstances, he would become a supporter.

 Such circumstances occurred when Lincoln decided to run for the U.S. Senate against incumbent Democratic Senator Stephen Douglas in 1858.
-In those days, U.S. Senators were selected by state legislators rather than by popular vote.
+In those days, U.S. Senators were selected by state legislators through an electoral system rather than by popular vote.
 This resulted in a campaign centered around getting voters to support a political party rather than a candidate.
 The strategy Lincoln used was to meet Douglas in a grueling set of debates in seven districts throughout Illinois.
 These were arranged by Jesse W. Fell, a political advisor to Lincoln.
 By the end of the debates, Lincoln had taken his message and speaking style to new levels, gaining recognition in Illinois and the surrounding states.
 In November of 1858, Lincoln did indeed win the popular vote when the Republicans captured 125,430 votes to the Democrats 121,609 votes.
 But the joint session of the Illinois Legislature would not convene until January and Lincoln had to wait patiently for the outcome of their selection process.